 BA 401 Database Management Systems (3 units) Introduction to database requirements, analysis and specification.
 SQL query formulation.
 Database implementation using relational database management system software, such as Oracle.
 Design of computerized business forms and reports.
 Objectives: Demonstrate the understanding of the knowledge in database management theory and concepts, database modelling and database management systems with an emphasis on the relational database model.
 Solving problems by using the relational database models, Normalization, Entity-Relationship Diagram and Structured Query Language (SQL).
 Examine and analyze database alternatives for effective data management.
 Letter grade only (A-F).
-BA 402 Intermediate Accounting (3 units) Accounting theory including recording, valuation, and statement presentation of assets, liabilities, capital, and earnings.
+BA 402 Managerial Accounting with Data Analytics (3 units) Accounting theory including recording, valuation, and statement presentation of assets, liabilities, capital, and earnings.
 Funds statements, financial analysis, compound interest theory, and applications.
 Objectives: Demonstrate the understanding of the knowledge of accounting theory including recording, valuation, and statement presentation of assets, liabilities, capital, and earnings.
 Solving problems by applying learned knowledge in accounting theory.
 Examine and analyze managerial decisions based on the result of the accounting practice.
 Letter grade only (A-F).
-BA 403 Cost Accounting (3 units) Theory and practice of cost accounting.
-Managerial use of cost accounting data for planning, controlling and decision making.
-Emphasis on cost accumulation and management information systems.
-Objectives: Demonstrate the understanding of the role of accounting information in management decision making and how management accounting contributes to business strategy development.
-Solving problems by applying a normal costing system to determine overhead application rate, allocate overhead to products and services, and dispose under or over-applied overhead.
-Examine and analyze managerial decisions based on break-even and cost-volume-profit analysis for both single and multiple products; and to determine margin of safety and operating leverage.
-Letter grade only (A-F).
+BA 403 Programming for Business Analytics (3 units) An introduction to programming concepts and techniques specifically tailored for business analytics.
+This course provides an overview of key programming concepts such as data types, conditional statements, loops, function, methods, classes, and libraries.
+Through hands-on coding exercises and real-world applications Students will learn how to utilize programming (Python, R or similar languages) to manipulate, analyze, and visualize data, enabling them to make informed decisions in a business context.
+The course also introduces essential libraries and techniques related to coding for data analytics.
+Objectives: - To advance students' analytical skills as they relate to programming Apply programming to perform data cleaning, transformation, and aggregation, as well as perform basic statistical analysis Create data visualization using business data Explore predictive modeling To advance students' foundational understanding of key programming concepts.

+To advance students' hands-on skills and experience with a leading programming language Letter grade only (A-F).
 BA 404 Investment Principals (3 units) Investment markets and transactions; sources of investment information; return vs. risk; margin trading and short selling; investment planning; investing in equities and fixed income securities; speculative tax-sheltered investments; gold and other tangibles; portfolio management.
 Demonstrations and use of microcomputer technology.
-Objectives: Demonstrate the understanding of a variety of investment concepts such as the nature and operations of security markets, risk analysis, modern portfolio theory, the capital asset pricing model, valuation models for stocks and bonds, option trading, investment strategies in equity and fix income securities and the various aspects of investment companies.
-Solving problems by applying risk analysis, modern portfolio theory, and the capital asset pricing model.
-Examine and analyze the alternatives of investments through investment research in security analysis and portfolio management.
-BA 405 International Marketing (3 units) The study of global marketing theory and practice.
+Objectives: - Demonstrate the understanding of a variety of investment concepts such as the nature and operations of security markets, risk analysis, modern portfolio theory, the capital asset pricing model, valuation models for stocks and bonds, option trading, investment strategies in equity and fixed income securities and the various aspects of investment companies. - Solving problems by applying risk analysis, modern portfolio theory, and the capital asset pricing model. - Examine and analyze the alternatives of investments through investment research in security analysis and portfolio management.
+Letter grade only (A-F).
+BA 405 Digital Marketing (3 units) The study of global marketing theory and practice.
 The historical, economic, cultural, political, and legal factors that affect marketing decision-making in an international context.
 How to develop and present plans for exploiting global marketing opportunities.
 Objectives: Demonstrate the understanding of the managerial aspects of historical, economic, political, legal, and cultural environments that impact decision making globally.
 Solving problems by applying the international marketing strategies.
 Examine and analyze the alternatives of international marketing strategies in critical success factor analysis and the application of concepts and techniques.
-Letter grade only (A-F).
-BA 406 Leadership and Motivation in Organizations (3 units) Determinants of effective leadership and successful methods of motivating employees to achieve organizational goals.
-Identification of appropriate styles of leadership and methods for developing and applying leadership skills.
-Case studies, research, and simulation exercises.
-Objectives: Demonstrate the understanding of team dynamics and personal strengths and weaknesses relevant to individuals in leadership positions.
-Solving problems by applying leadership management techniques.
-Be able to make decision for behaviors to enact in given situations based on leadership theory and knowledge.
 Letter grade only (A-F).